TEX MEX PULLED CHICKEN NACHOS

 3 cups chicken stock

-2 teaspoon Dish off the Block Ragin’ Cajun Spice Blend
+2 teaspoons Dish off the Block Ragin’ Cajun Spice Blend

 1 teaspoon cumin